lakshath/lakshath/README.md

 I have been learning to code for the past two months.
 During this time, I have gained a solid foundation in basic Python, HTML, and CSS.
 I am currently exploring JavaScript and have already created my first website.
 I am very excited to continue expanding my coding skills and knowledge.

-* 🌍  I'm based in India
+* 🌍  I'm based in India.
 * 🖥️  See my portfolio at [www.lakshath888.com](http://lakshath888.netlify.app)
-* 🧠  I'm learning Front-End Development
+* 🧠  I'm learning Front-End Development.
 * ⚡  Specializing in front-end development with a focus on creating responsive and user-friendly web applications will be fun.

 ### Skills